Here are the best torque wrench for gunsmithing and scope mounting.

-Instead of paying someone at Bass Pro Shop to mount your scope you should do it yourself with a good quality digital firearm accurizing torque wrench or a manual scope mounting kit.
+Instead of overpaying someone at Bass Pro Shop to mount your scope you should do it yourself with a good quality digital firearm accurizing torque wrench or a manual scope mounting kit.

 It has a maximum torque range up to 65 In-lbs, which gives a wide range of torque value for a lot of applications.